In this article...

 This article will explain how to change your name in Illinois legally.
 We will answer the questions: what are the eligibility requirements for a name change in Illinois?, what forms are required for a name change in Illinois?, and what happens at a name change hearing in Illinois?
 We will also explain how to publish notice of a name change in Illinois and what to do after your name has been legally changed.

-There are two different processes to change your name: (1) through petition to the court; and (2) a simplified process as a result of marriage or divorce.
-In this article we will focus on how to change your name through the court petition process.
+There are two different processes to change your name: (1) through petition to the court; and (2) a simplified process resulting from marriage or divorce.
+In this article, we will focus on how to change your name through the court petition process.
 If you'd like to learn how to change your name after a divorce, check out our article: How to Legally Change Your Name After a Divorce in Illinois.

-In Illinois, in order to be eligible to legally change your name:
+In Illinois, in order to be eligible to change your name legally:

-If you have convictions for a felony or certain misdemeanor sexual offenses (that do not require to register as a sex offender) on your record, you cannot change your name until 10 years have passed since the end of your sentence.
+If you have convictions for a felony or certain misdemeanor sexual offenses (that do not require you to register as a sex offender) on your record, you cannot change your name until ten years have passed since the end of your sentence.

 In order to initiate the process of applying for a name change, you must fill out the following forms and submit them to the clerk of court in the county in which you reside:

 - Request for a Name Change: This form, which you can obtain from the clerk's office, requires you to provide certain information about yourself and your reason for wanting to change your name.
 The form must be signed by a witness who knows you.

 - Notice of Filing a Request for a Name Change: This is a form that you will provide to a local newspaper that will provide the paper with the information it needs to publish notice of your name change.

 - Order for Name Change: This is the court order that the judge will sign if they approve your name change and that you will ultimately provide to government agencies to change your name on your social security card, driver's license, and other documents.